channingwalton/channingwalton.github.io/_posts/2021-05-18-make-building-blocks.markdown

 that relate to each other, or remember other functions in other places that look the same.
 They're now able to start building structures at a higher level of abstraction.
 Without those small functions they could not do that.

+## Thoughts

+This seems too simple, but it is a prerequisite to being able to understand what the code is built *of*.
+The programmer still needs to make good choices about how to compose those functions, but at least they have the possibility to do it now.
+Without decomposed functions, there can be no composition.